 While we all hope that visitors to our home will always be pleasant and jovial, it's more than likely that won't always be the case.
 Maybe you're entertaining a new friend that you've only previously interacted with at the gym or in a class.
-Maybe you're hosting family from overseas that you haven't seen in ages and aren't really that close with.
-Maybe you're having someone round for dinner that you've never even met because it's actually your partner who has invited them.
-If you don't plan ahead, you may find yourself sat there in silence as if you were all stuck on some form of public transportation politely waiting for your stop.
+Perhaps you're hosting a family from overseas that you haven't seen in ages and aren't that close with.
+Perhaps you're having someone round for dinner that you've never even met because it's your partner who has invited them.
+If you don't plan, you may find yourself sitting there in silence as if you were all stuck on some form of public transportation, politely waiting for your stop.

-It goes without saying that you’ll want comfortable furniture that lets guests relax.
+You’ll want comfortable furniture that lets guests relax.
 You want to end up chatting and laughing, not sending them home with a sore back.
-Opt for plush inviting pieces like the Calmo 3 Seater Sofa by Fredericia and don’t be afraid to go a little crazy with the cushions, like the velvety soft Dot Cushion by Hay’s.
+Opt for plush inviting pieces like the Calmo 3 Seater Sofa by Fredericia and don’t be afraid to go a little crazy with the cushions, like the velvety soft Dot Cushion by Hay.
 And don’t forget the side tables!
-It’s really awkward when someone ends up holding an empty glass for 2 hours because there is nowhere nearby to set it down without causing a disturbance.
+It’s awkward when someone ends up holding an empty glass for 2 hours because there is nowhere nearby to set it down without causing a disturbance.
 The Cork Base Side Table by Sintra is a gorgeous little piece that is the perfect fix for this problem!

 Finally, it is nice to have an easy conversation piece on hand.
 Having classic, simple games that are artfully made put-out display is a fantastic way of lighting the spark of a small gathering.
 The Eames Memory Game by Ammo is a great example of this fashionable and functional idea.
 Besides the fun of playing, these may inspire a chat about old memories of happy times.
 Plus, a game is usually a perfect pass-time to keep kiddies busy while the mummies share a gossip over a lovely cuppa served from an elegant Hammershøi teapot by Kähler.